raspberrypilearning/3d-adventure/en/step_3.md

 Useful debug tips:
 - Turn on the Playmode tint so that you can tell when you are in game mode.
-- Click on 'Gizmos' in Playmode and then click on a game object in the inspector to view its colliders.
+- Click on 'Gizmos' in Playmode and then click on a game object in the Inspector to view its colliders.
 - Look at the values of public variables in the Inspector in Playmode to see how they are changing.
-- Use `Debug.Log()` to print messages to the console to understand what's happening.
+- Use `Debug.Log()` to print messages to the Console to understand what's happening.

-Here are some common bugs.
+- Check the Console for errors.
+Script errors also appear in the bar at the bottom of the editor.

 --- collapse ---

 ---
-title: I have a compiler error
+title: I have an error in the Console
 ---

-Missing semi colon

-Mismatched brackets

-Can't find gameobject
+Check

++ '; expected' - check for a semicolon `;` at the end of each line of code.
++ 'Newline in constant' - you missed a quote `"` from the end of a text string.
++ '} expected' - you should have a pair of open and close curly brackets `{}` around each method and around the class.
+Check that your curly brackets match.
++ ') expected' - make sure there's a closing `)` at the end of each Method call, before the semicolon.
++ 'Debug' does not contain a definition for 'log'' - C# is case sensitive, it needs to be `Log` with a capital `L`.

+**Tip:** Double-click on a code error in the Console to go straight to the line of code that is causing the problem.

 --- /collapse ---